Silly-Bytes/hate-java/entry.md

 What if I'm not using an IDE at all!!??
 Are you people stupid?
 I'm probably not even in a Xorg server session and writing the code comfortably in my preferred text editor in a nice tmux or screen session, how I'm I supposed to "click" here and there?
-I have no fucking icons.
+I have no icons!

 How is that an error produced because Java can't find a library of something similar requires a sequence of GUI actions using a mouse?
 And worse, how is